farissm/about-me/README.md

-## Faris Muhammad
+# Faris Muhammad

-# Biodata
+## Biodata

-Hello world, my name is Faris and i'm proud to be myself. my
+Hello world, my name is Faris and i'm proud to be myself.

-# Motivasi
+## Motivasi

-khabscibasickancansc
+Bismillah